 No Delegation Licensing EDDNRS64 Power to carry out all of the functions of the Licensing Act Sub- Committee and the Regulatory Sub-Committee EDDNRS65 Power under Section 287 of the Public Health Act 1936 to issue the necessary authentication for an Officer to enter premises as may be required.
-EDDNRS66 Power to control and manage public open markets.
-EDDNRS67 Power to appoint a Chief Inspector of Weights and Measures.
-EDDNRS68 Power to appoint alternative Proper Officers, Nominated Medical Practitioners and Authorised Officers as set out in the Public Health (Control of Diseases) Act 1984 and the National Assistance Act 1948 (as amended in 1951).
-EDDNRS69 Power to issue, refuse and revoke licences to premises under the provisions of the Food Safety (General Food Hygiene) (Butchers Shops) Amendments Regulations 2000.
-EDDNRS70 Power to nominate Authorised Officers and others to exercise statutory powers of entry under Section 108 of the Environment Act 1995.
+EDDNRS66 Power to appoint a Chief Inspector of Weights and Measures.
+EDDNRS67 Power to appoint alternative Proper Officers, Nominated Medical Practitioners and Authorised Officers as set out in the Public Health (Control of Diseases) Act 1984 and the National Assistance Act 1948 (as amended in 1951).
+EDDNRS68 Power to issue, refuse and revoke licences to premises under the provisions of the Food Safety (General Food Hygiene) (Butchers Shops) Amendments Regulations 2000.
+EDDNRS69 Power to nominate Authorised Officers and others to exercise statutory powers of entry under Section 108 of the Environment Act 1995.
 EDDNRS71 Authorisation in accordance with the provisions of Section 19(1)(c) of the Food and Environment Protection Act 1985 as amended by the Pesticides (Fees and Enforcement) Act 1989.
-EDDNRS72 Power to Serve Notice under Section 51 of the Clean Air Act 1993.
-EDDNRS73 Appoint Proper Officer of the Authority under the Public Health (Control of Diseases) Act 1984.
-EDDNRS74 To exercise all powers and duties under the provisions of the Public Health (Control of Diseases) Act 1984.
-EDDNRS75 To serve abatement notices where the Authority is satisfied that a statutory nuisance exists or is likely to occur or re-occur.
-EDDNRS76 To implement, administer and deal with all ancillary matters, including the appeals process associated with the Food Standards Agency national Food Hygiene Rating Scheme.
-EDDNRS77 To undertake those functions under any of the "relevant statutory provisions" within the meaning of Part 1 (health, safety and welfare in connection with work and control of dangerous substances) of the Health and Safety at Work etc. Act 1974, to the extent that these functions are discharged otherwise than in the Authority's capacity as an employer.
+EDDNRS71 Power to Serve Notice under Section 51 of the Clean Air Act 1993.
+EDDNRS72 Appoint Proper Officer of the Authority under the Public Health (Control of Diseases) Act 1984.
+EDDNRS73 To exercise all powers and duties under the provisions of the Public Health (Control of Diseases) Act 1984.
+EDDNRS74 To serve abatement notices where the Authority is satisfied that a statutory nuisance exists or is likely to occur or re-occur.
+EDDNRS75 To implement, administer and deal with all ancillary matters, including the appeals process associated with the Food Standards Agency national Food Hygiene Rating Scheme.
+EDDNRS76 To undertake those functions under any of the "relevant statutory provisions" within the meaning of Part 1 (health, safety and welfare in connection with work and control of dangerous substances) of the Health and Safety at Work etc. Act 1974, to the extent that these functions are discharged otherwise than in the Authority's capacity as an employer.